-A UK 2:1 honours degree, or its international equivalent, in a medical, biomedical or relevant bioscience topic.
-We will also consider your application if you are in a profession allied to medicine.
+A UK 2:1 honours degree, or its international equivalent, in a medical, biomedical or relevant bioscience subject, or other subject allied to medicine.

 Months of entry